How to Use the Garden Planners

 Functionally, they are identical

-The black & white version uses a sans serif font and does not have illustrations embedded in the planner pages.
+The black & white version uses a sans serif font and simple line art illustrations in the page margins, as well as on the section pages.
 Black and white costs significantly less to print, so the savings are passed on to you.
-The cover has a black border and a matte finish.
+The cover features a blackboard and watercolor design, and a matte finish.

 The color version uses a serif font, and has transparent color illustrations embedded in the planner pages.
-The cover has no border and a gloss finish.
+The cover features a whitewashed wood design with watercolor illustrations, and a gloss finish.

 Fair warning, I have atrocious penmanship.